r-pears/odai-ecommerce/README.md

 - Responsive design for mobile, tablet, and desktop devices.
 - Product listing and detailed product pages.
 - Add-to-cart functionality.
+- **User Authentication**: Users can register, log in, and manage their profiles.

 ### Backend
 - Built with **Node.js** and **Express**.
 - RESTful API for managing products.
 - MongoDB database for storing product and user data.
 - Sequential product IDs for better readability.
+- **Authentication and Authorization**:
+  - Users must log in to perform actions like creating, updating, or deleting products.
+  - Protected routes ensure only authenticated users can modify the database.

 ---